 Before graduating with the Bachelor of Engineering with Honours you must complete 800 hours (approx. 100 days) of practical work in the engineering industry.
 This includes a compulsory zero-fees work placement course during the second year, and further practical work normally carried out during the summer breaks of the following years.

 You are also required to carry out a workshop training course or a site safety course during the second year.
 These courses will vary depending on your Engineering discipline, and aim to prepare you in the use of common tools and equipment that you are likely to need for your practical work in industry.

 You must also hold a University-approved first aid certificate while enrolled in the Bachelor of Engineering with Honours.

 Diploma in Global Humanitarian Engineering

 A Diploma in Global Humanitarian Engineering can be studied alongside any of the Engineering disciplines, giving you an extra qualification and a point of difference without adding any time to your studies.
 This will give your Engineering studies a humanitarian focus, working on issues such as water shortage, power supply, and climate change.

-All UC engineering degrees are accredited by Engineering New Zealand and all students qualify for student membership.
+All UC engineering degrees are accredited by Engineering New Zealand and you will qualify for student membership.